How do you say "hello" in Spanish? Or in Italian? In French? Chinese? Turkish?

 Join Ackuna today and become a part of something big.
 Together, we can translate all the world's information.

-Ackuna was developed by Translation Cloud LLC, a leading, Jersey City-based translation agency.
+Ackuna was developed by Translation Cloud LLC, a leading, New York City-based translation agency.